tandasat/RemoteWriteMonitor/README.md

 A supporting tool 'injector' is a sample program doing that type of code injection.

-A related blog entory can be found here:
+A related blog entry can be found here:

     http://standa-note.blogspot.ca/2015/03/section-based-code-injection-and-its.html